Broadband process still competitive despite Eir’s exit, officials say

 The department’s controversial decision to farm out 300,000 homes originally earmarked for the plan to Eir on a commercial basis, a move that has been blamed for the withdrawal of the two other bidders – the ESB-Vodafone venture Siro and Eir itself – was again raised by several deputies.

-Officials acknowledged the department originally rejected Eir’s proposal to have these premises included in the company’s commercial rollout and removed from the State-subsidised scheme, concluding the company had not satisfied financial or technical deployment criteria.
+Officials acknowledged the department originally rejected Eir’s proposal to have these premises included in the company’s commercial rollout and removed from the State-subsidised scheme back in 2015, concluding the company had not satisfied financial or technical deployment criteria.

 However, this decision was revised in 2017 on foot of an updated plan from Eir and the homes were subsequently removed from the department’s intervention map.
 This later prompted the departure of ESB-Vodafone joint venture Siro.